 We’re a proud partner of Pledge Parental Leave (http://www.pledgepl.org/).

 Eligible employees are entitled to paid parental leave following the birth, adoption or fostercare placement of a child.
-To be eligible, you must have been employed by T3 for six (6) months when the parental leave period begins, unless otherwise approved by Head of Internal Development.
+To be eligible, you must have been employed by T3 for six (6) months when the parental leave period begins, unless otherwise approved by Head of People and Culture.
 Eligible employees must use short-term disability benefits as a condition of receiving the salary continuation provided under this policy.
 Short term disability will be used in conjunction, not in addition to the salary continuation provided.

 The amount of paid parental leave available for eligible employees will be determined as follows: